-Based on these considerations, I recommend AOMEI Backupper Standard.
-It’s a real freeware supports all Windows OS, and has powerful backup and cloning ability.
+Based on these considerations, I recommend AOMEI Backupper Professional.
+It supports all Windows OS, and has powerful backup and cloning ability.

-With it, you can easily perform disk migration – clone SSD to larger SSD, clone SSD to larger HDD or clone HDD to smaller SSD in Windows 7 for free.
-And since it's free of charge, you could simply give it a go without concern.
+With it, you can easily perform disk migration – clone SSD to larger SSD, clone SSD to larger HDD or clone HDD to smaller SSD in Windows 7.

 Preparations before cloning SSD to another SSD